ajinkyacodes/reactjs-apps/README.md

 2. Randomize Colors
 > Click on buttons to change the heading color and body background with random color.

+3. Like My Photo App
+> Click on heart icon to hit like or doubble tap on piture to like.

 ## Technologies Used
 1. ReactJS
 2. React DOM